sibirbil/marsopt/docs/source/getting_started.md

 Once configured, you call the **`.optimize()`** method to run a specified number of trials (`n_trials`).

-### 3.2.
-The **Trial** Class
+### The **Trial** Class

 A `Trial` represents a **single** evaluation of your objective function.
 Inside the `objective_function(trial)`:

-- You define how to **suggest** each hyperparameter:
+- You define how to **suggest** each variable:
   - `suggest_float(param_name, low, high, log=False)`
   - `suggest_int(param_name, low, high, log=False)`
   - `suggest_categorical(param_name, categories)`

 You then **return** a **float or integer** that indicates your objective value.

-### 3.3.
-Objective Function
+### Objective Function

 - It must receive a `Trial` object and use that object’s **suggest** methods to propose values.
-- After configuring and running your model or simulation with those values, it must **returns a single numeric value**.
+- After configuring and running your model or simulation with those values, it must **return a single numeric value**.

----

-## 4. Minimal Working Example
+## 3. Minimal Working Example

-Below is a simplified yet demonstrative example of how to use `marsopt` to optimize a set of **typical machine learning hyperparameters**—learning rate, number of layers, optimizer type, and dropout rate:
+Below is a simplified yet demonstrative example of how to use `marsopt` to optimize a set of **typical machine learning hyperparameters** — learning rate, number of layers, optimizer type, and dropout rate:

 ```python
 from marsopt import Study, Trial